For the latest Gerbil, you can clone the repository:

 Ubuntu based version:

-Or you can build your own container, using this Dockerfile
+Or you can build your own container using the Dockerfile